A Note on Clustering Aggregation for Binary Clusterings

-Now we are ready to show the equivalence between $I$ and $I'$, \emph{i.e.} $I=(X,\mathcal{C})$ admits a truth assignment such that each clause in $\mathcal{C}$ has a true literal and a false literal if and only if there is a string~$s^*$ whose Mirkin distance to the strings in $I'$ is at most $\mirkValue$.
+Now, we are ready to show the correctness, that is, $I=(X,\mathcal{C})$ admits a truth assignment such that each clause in $\mathcal{C}$ has a true literal and a false literal if and only if there is a string~$s^*$ whose Mirkin distance to the strings in $I'$ is at most $k = \mirkValue$.